Effective Treatment for Eczema on Elbows and Knees: What Causes Eczema in these areas?

 - Irritated rashes that are inflamed skin that can resemble a sunburn

 One of the most common places on the body for Atopic Dermatitis to appear is on the backs of elbows and/or behind knees in an area called the creases.
-The creases of elbows and knees are susceptible to eczema related irritation because this is where sweat and salt build-up and skin rubs against skin.
-Anything that causes sweating can irritate the rash and these two areas of the body are prone to perspiration, even in infants.
-Also, the friction from clothing and other trapped irritants can further irritate this area and foster the persistence of Atopic Dermatitis.
+The creases of elbows and knees are susceptible to eczema-related irritation because this is where sweat and salt build up and skin rubs against skin.
+Anything that causes sweating can irritate the rash, and these two areas of the body are prone to perspiration, even in infants.
+Additionally, the friction from clothing and other trapped irritants can further aggravate this area and foster the persistence of Atopic Dermatitis.

-Eczema behind elbows and eczema behind knees can be especially challenging since they are easy areas to scratch, and therefore eczema in these areas of the body can become easily inflamed, and persistent scratching can damage sensitive skin, making it more prone to infection and further complications including life-long scarring.
+Eczema behind elbows and eczema behind knees can be especially challenging since they are easy areas to scratch, making eczema in these areas of the body easily inflamed.
+Persistent scratching can damage sensitive skin, making it more prone to infection and further complications, including life-long scarring.

 Eczema Tip: Keep fingernails cut short and smooth to prevent skin damage.
 Cover fingers during sleep to prevent scratching.

-Untreated, Dermatitis behind elbows and dermatitis behind knees in the creases cause almost constant discomfort whenever the arm or leg bends during regular activities.
-Further, the friction from harsh clothing material against the sensitive skin in these areas will increase the intensity of the urge to itch and can be a major distraction during the day or a problem at night going to sleep.
+Untreated dermatitis behind elbows and behind knees in the creases causes almost constant discomfort whenever the arm or leg bends during regular activities.
+Further, the friction from harsh clothing material against the sensitive skin in these areas will increase the intensity of the urge to itch and can be a major distraction during the day or a problem at night when trying to sleep.
 Eczema on the elbows and knees should be treated as soon as it is identified and regularly thereafter until the rash disappears to prevent further irritation and pain.

 -

-Clean Eczema Skin Rash: Gently wash the irritated area with purified lukewarm water and a soft, clean cotton cloth.
-A Hypochlorous solution like SkinSmart Antimicrobial® can be an excellent way to initially treat the rash and minimize the urge to scratch the itch.
-It’s mild, fragrance-free, hypoallergenic and eliminates harmful bacteria that can lead to infections.
+Clean Eczema Skin Rash Gently wash the irritated area with purified lukewarm water and a soft, clean cotton cloth.
+A hypochlorous solution like SkinSmart Antimicrobial® can be an excellent way to initially treat the rash and minimize the urge to scratch the itch.
+It is mild, fragrance-free, hypoallergenic, and eliminates harmful bacteria that can lead to infections.

 -

-Moisturize the Irritated Skin: Carefully rub a generous amount of a high-quality moisturizer like Vaniply® from Pharmaceutical Specialties, Inc. into the irritated areas.
-Vaniply is a mild and gentle ointment that helps soothe dry, irritated, itchy skin without a greasy feel.
-Vaniply will help prevent water loss, relieve and prevent dry, chapped, and cracked skin.
+Moisturize the Irritated Skin Carefully rub a generous amount of a high-quality moisturizer like Vaniply® from Pharmaceutical Specialties, Inc. into the irritated areas.
+Vaniply® is a mild and gentle ointment that helps soothe dry, irritated, itchy skin without a greasy feel.
+It prevents water loss and relieves dry, chapped, and cracked skin.

 -